-- Obtain an affidavit from the medical expert confirming that there are reasonable grounds for pursuing a medical malpractice case.
+- Obtain an affidavit from the medical expert confirming reasonable grounds for pursuing a medical malpractice case.

 - Send a Notice of Intent to Initiate Litigation for Medical Negligence to each defendant and possibly to state agencies.

-If you fail to follow any of these requirements, you might be unable to file a lawsuit.
-This means no compensation for medical bills, lost wages, or pain and suffering.
+If you fail to follow any of these requirements, you might be unable to file a lawsuit, leaving you without recourse to recover compensation for medical bills, lost wages, or pain and suffering.

 Contact a Doral Medical Malpractice Lawyer

 If a negligent doctor has injured you, you need to focus on your physical recovery.
 Legal help is available.
 At Dolman Law Group, we represent clients struggling to recover from incompetent medical care.